General purchasing & service conditions

 14.2 During 14 days, counting from the day on which the agreement is concluded, the contributor/natural person (consumer) is entitled to dissolve the agreement free of charge and without stating reasons.
 This dissolution must, however, take place in writing (by e-mail, letter or fax) or by means of another unambiguous statement to the auctioneer.
 The contributor/natural person (consumer) cannot make use of the above-mentioned right if the auctioneer has started the execution of the agreement with his/her consent before the above-mentioned period of 14 days has expired.

 14.3 If it concerns a public auction, the objects cannot be returned on the basis of the statutory right of withdrawal.

 Article 15 miscellaneous

-15.1 The nullity, annulment or non-binding nature of one of the provisions of these general terms and conditions does not affect the validity of the other provisions.
-In the event that one or more provisions are invalid, destroyed or non-binding, replacement provisions will be agreed upon between the contributor and the auctioneer that are valid and that most closely approximate the content and scope of the provision (s) that have been invalid, annulled or non-binding.
+15.1 Nullity, destruction or ineffectiveness of one of the provisions of these general terms and conditions does not affect the validity of the other provisions.
+In the event that one or more provisions are null, void or non-binding, replacement provisions will be agreed between the contributor and auctioneer that are valid and that most closely approximate the content and purport of the void, nullified or non-binding provision(s).